 –God the Father to St. Catherine of Sienna

-This full understanding and acceptance of our misery must burn in our hearts and true understanding of our need for God’s mercy must consume minds, so we will desire to surrender our will perfectly for God’s.
+This full understanding and acceptance of our misery (knowledge of our nothingness) must burn in our hearts and true understanding of our need for God’s mercy must consume our minds, so we will desire to surrender our will perfectly for God’s.
 This is what God intends to bring from our failures.

-Our failures aren’t meant to bring us to despair, but are meant to cause one hate ourselves so greatly, we will stop seeking our will and truly seek God’s help/guidance in literally everything.
+Our failures aren’t meant to bring us to despair, but are meant to cause one hate ourselves so greatly, we will stop seeking our will, our power, our strength and truly seek God’s help/guidance in literally everything.
 We must grow in our nothingness…so God can be everything.

 Understanding how much we have inflicted Our Lord with suffering from our sins and what punishment we deserve and how little ability we have to amend, for those who believe God truly wants them saved (trust in Him), should cause us to leave all we desire in the world and only desire God’s will, so He can lead us to Life.

 You see it is our pride (self-love) that rejects it all.
 We become filled with the desire for pleasure and doing things our way.
-Therefore, what is more effective in humbling a soul, letting them know they are unable to save themselves, than constantly failing to amend day after day.?
+Therefore, what is more effective in humbling a soul than constantly failing to amend day after day?